-- For certain breeds like German Shepard go online and research on the proper type of food you should be giving them.
+- For certain breeds, like German Shepard, go online and research on the proper type of dog food you should be giving them.

-- Depending on whether your dog is gain from his diet, decide on how much food allowance to increase.
+- Depending on how much you need your dog to gain from his diet, decide on how much food allowance to increase.

 - If your dog is not responding positively to his old diet, you might switch things up with a more nutritious one.

-- In case your dog is expectant, it would be best to increase her plate portion with a more balanced diet as recommended by the doctor.
+- In case your dog is expectant, make sure to increase her plate portion with a more balanced diet as recommended by the doctor.

 - Try increasing the number of times you feed your dog.

-- Introduce the use of corn oil that helps with digestion and rejuvenating your dog’s coat.
+- Introduce the use of corn oil that will help your dog with digestion and rejuvenating your dog’s coat.